alexandergall/packet-broker/README.md

 }
 ```

+The `ingress-ports` list is optional.
+If omitted, the mirroring rules
+are applied to all ingress ports.
+Otherwise, the rules are only
+applied to the ports in the list.

+If the optional property `non-ip` is present and set to `true`, all
+packets that are neither IPv4 (Ethertype `0x0800`) or IPv6 (Ethertype
+`0x86dd`) are mirrored and all match fields are ignored.

+If `non-ip` is omitted or set to `false`, the fields `src`, `dst`,
+`src_port`, and `dst_port` must be present and determine which packets
-All fields except `bidir` and `enable` are mandatory.
-Ternary matches
+are selected for mirroring.
+The fields `bidir` and `enable` are
-are used when comparing the patterns with the corresponding fields in
+optional.
+Ternary matches are used when comparing the patterns with
-the packets arriving on the ingress ports.
-This means that each
+the corresponding fields in the packets arriving on the ingress ports.
-pattern consists of a value and a mask, where the mask is as wide as
+This means that each pattern consists of a value and a mask, where the
-the value in terms of the number of bits.
-Only those bits whose
+mask is as wide as the value in terms of the number of bits.
+Only
-corresponding bit in the mask is equal to 1 are relevant.
-All bits in
+those bits whose corresponding bit in the mask is equal to 1 are
-the value whose corresponding bit in the mask is 0 are ignored.
-A mask
+relevant.
+All bits in the value whose corresponding bit in the mask is
-value of 0 effectively ignores the entire field.
+0 are ignored.
+A mask value of 0 effectively ignores the entire field.

 The `src` and `dst` field must use standard prefix notation, e.g.
 `"192.168.10.0/24"` or `"2001:db8:1::/64"`.
 The mask is derived from